 A short story about my encounter with one such release:

 I originally discovered Owen Pallett in 02005 when he was still releasing music as Final Fantasy.
-I remember the moment very distinctly, because I was browsing a Livejournal blog—the name of which I've sadly forgotten, but would love to credit for this encounter—by someone who posted photos they took from concerts alongside a few tracks/recordings.
-Being the video game occultist that I am, no doubt the name “Final Fantasy” captured my attention, and I also have a blurry vision of the photos of his performance which also intrigued me.
-In any case, I was curious—and shortly after enchanted by the music that I was hearing.
+I remember the moment very distinctly, because I was browsing a Livejournal blog—the name of which I've sadly forgotten, but would love to credit for this encounter—by someone who posted photos they took at concerts alongside a few tracks/recordings.
+Being the video game occultist that I am, no doubt the name “Final Fantasy” captured my attention.
+I also have a blurry mental vision of the photos from his performance which also intrigued me.
+In any case, I was curious—and shortly after wholly enchanted by the music that I was hearing.

-I also know that one of the first Final Fantasy songs that pulled me into a new dimension was “Illusion Song”—the little known working title for what was later named “He Poos Clouds” (from the album of the same name) because about 15 years ago now, I incorporated it into the first mix I ever posted online (remember Xanga?).
+I can also pinpoint that one of the first Final Fantasy songs that pulled me into that new sonic dimension was “Illusion Song”—the little known working title for what was later named “He Poos Clouds” (from the album of the same name)—because about 15 years ago now, I incorporated it into the first mix I ever posted online (remember Xanga?).